arielf/clean-push/README.md

   - local dev vs its 'git index' (is current branch 'clean'?)
   - local dev vs remote/pushed dev
-  - local dev vs remote master/main
+  - local dev vs remote master
-  - remote dev vs local copy of main (the 'tracking' branch for main)
+  - remote dev vs local copy of master (the 'tracking' branch for master)

 Try it and it can help you to quickly diagnose what may still not be in-sync.